fernandobhz/github-issues/README.md

 if the pagination of a repository fails on middle of it It'll continue on next repository at the first page

+### Joi validation on client request or express validator

+It's missing a code to valid user inputs

 ## What's included

 * Babel